quantifiedcode/python-anti-patterns/docs/maintainability/from_module_import_all_used.rst

 Import the whole module
 .......................

-There are some cases where making the ``import`` statement spesific is not a good solution:
+There are some cases where making the ``import`` statement specific is not a good solution:

 - It may be unpractical or cumbersome to create or maintain the list of objects to be imported from a module
 - A direct import would bind to the same name as that of another object (e.g. from asyncio import TimeoutError)